seanmorris/sm-gen/pages/index.md

 smgen serve
 ```

-Open a browser and go to [http://localhost:8000/](http://localhost:8000/), you should see the project running.
+Open a browser and go to Open <http://localhost:8000> in your browser to view the site., you should see the project running.

 ## Templates